Huncho2705/CyberSecurity-Projects/README.md

     Configuring secure and functional penetration testing environments.

-3. **Vulnerability Scanning with Nmap**
+3. **Vulnerability Scanning with Nmap ([Documentation](./Vulnerability-Scanning-Using-Nmap/VULNERABILITY%20SCANNING%20WITH%20NMAP.md));**

-   [Documentation](./Vulnerability-Scanning-Using-Nmap/VULNERABILITY%20SCANNING%20WITH%20NMAP.md): A deep dive into one of the most powerful network scanning tools—Nmap—to identify vulnerabilities in target systems.
+    A deep dive into one of the most powerful network scanning tools—Nmap—to identify vulnerabilities in target systems.

    📘 What’s Included?
     Target Environment: Scanning a vulnerable system, Metasploitable 2, to mimic real-world scenarios.